united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

   inheritance information of each individual part.
 One entry describes one edge of the inheritance tree.

 ### Factoryinsight + Rest API
-To make the relevant data used for digital shadow available we need to provide new REST API's. `Factoryinsight` is the microservice doing that task.
-It accesses the timescaleDB database, fetches the data and sends it like the request specified.
+To make the relevant data from digital shadow available we need to provide new REST API's. `Factoryinsight` is the microservice doing that task.
+It accepts specific requests, accesses the timescale database and returns the data in the desired format.

 #### Implemented functionality for digital shadow
-This function returns all uniqueProducts for that specific asset in a specified timerange.
+The following function returns all uniqueProducts for that specific asset in a specified time range.
 One datapoint contains one childUID, all parentUID's and all available alternativeUniqueProductID's.
-All unqiueProductTags and uniqueProductTagStrings (value and timestamp for each uniqueProduct) for the childUID are returned to the same datapoint.
+All uniqueProductTags and uniqueProductTagStrings (value and timestamp for each uniqueProduct) for the childUID are returned to the same datapoint.

 `get /{customer}/{location}/{asset}/uniqueProductsWithTags`
 from `<timestamp1>` to `<timestamp2>` (in RFC 3999 Format) and for a specific `AssetID` and `step_id`.

-Format:
+Example Format:
 ```json
 [
    row